bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 1. not support GOTO

-2. array declare

-    bpc only support array(), not support []

-3. namespace
+2. namespace

     bpc does not support namespace

-4. not support declare()
+3. not support declare()

-5. define constant
+4. define constant

     bpc not support const CONSTANT
     constant always case-sensitive, bpc only support `define(name, value)`, not support `define(name, value, case_insensitive)`
     Class constants cannot be defined or redefined, parse error and runtime warning

-6. closure
+5. closure

     closure name in stack trace always "{closure}" bpc closure has only one method: __invoke() var_dump closure got empty Closure object

-7. not support Null Coalescing Operator ??
+6. not support Null Coalescing Operator ??

-8. not support foreach as list()
+7. not support foreach as list()

-9. global decl only support `$var`
+8. global decl only support `$var`

     bpc not support `global $$varname`
     bpc not support `global ${...}`

-10. zend.multibyte
+9. zend.multibyte

     bpc not support multibyte

-11. traits
+10. traits

     bpc currently not support static variables in trait method trait methods inserted to class by define-php-method, @see Zend/tests/traits/inheritance003.phpt